Kitale

-Kitale is a town in the north west of Kenya, in the former Rift Valley province, between Mount Elgon and the Cherangany Hills.
+Kitale is a town in the north west of Kenya, within the county of Trans Nzoia which was formerly in the former Rift Valley province prior to the creation of the 2010 constitution.
+The town lies between Mount Elgon and the Cherang'any Hills.
 It has an elevation of around 1,900 m.
-Its population was 162174 as of 2019.
+Its population was 162,174 as of 2019.
 It is the location of Kitale Airport.

 The National Museum of Western Kenya in Kitale is a natural history museum.

 Location

 Kitale lies between Mount Elgon and Cherang'any Hills is 72.3 km (44.9 mi) by road north west of Eldoret.

 History

 In 1920, Arthur Champion, the colonial district commissioner, established a new administrative centre in the Trans Nzoia region, at the future site of the township of Kitale.

 In 1930, locusts caused extensive damage to crops.